-One way to make your sales is to educate and inspire others.
+One way to make your sales pitch persuasive is to educate and inspire others.
 You could even leverage your product into generating a positive impact on society.
-Your sales pitch should reflect the values of benevolence and social contributions, for this technique to work.
+It should reflect the values of benevolence and social contributions, for this technique to work.

 6. The Pique Technique

 Make your audience stop and think with an unlikely encounter.
 This could be done via a tricky yet quirky question like what did they do the first thing upon waking up.
-Something which seems irrelevant and rather colloquial, but on connecting the dots it builds up the flow for the whole sales pitch ahead.
-This sales pitch idea is based on the Pique Principle.
+Something which seems irrelevant and rather colloquial, but on connecting the dots it builds up the flow for the pitch ahead.
+This idea is based on the Pique Principle.

 7. Using a metaphor

-Metaphors link a thing to another, and this can be aptly used in sales pitches where you link your solution/ offering to a very common event.
+Metaphors link a thing to another, and this can be aptly used where you link your solution/ offering to a very common event.

 8. Make your customers feel valued

-One way of going about this sales pitch is shifting the focus entirely to the customer.
+One way of going about this technique is by shifting the focus entirely to the customer.
 Show your prospects their time is more valuable than yours.
-Make the sales pitch about them and how they benefit from the product.
+Make it about them and how they benefit from the product.